linkedin/css-blocks/README.md

    context and key selectors.
 4. Pseudoelements can be used in conjunction with the key selector.
 5. Media queries and other @-rules are allowed.
-6. At most, 1 state attached to the block root can be used in the context selector when the key selector is targeting another block class or class state.
+6. The context selector cannot contain classes or external selectors.
+7. The context selector cannot contain states, except for at most one state if it belongs to the root class of the same block or is a global state of another block's root.
+See "Global (application) States" below.
-7. You may not use a block class outside of the root element's HTML subtree.
+8. You may not use a block class outside of the root element's HTML subtree.
 9. `!important` is forbidden.
 10. Element, Attribute, ID selectors are discouraged.
 See "External Selectors" below.
 11. All classes are local by default.
 See "External Selectors" below.